2008linchungpin/Future-engineers-Fire-On-All-Cylinders/other/README.md

 **Content：**

-Condering that the GA25-370 needs a total 12 of operating voltage, we set up a L298n Dc Motor Drive to control the movement of the GA25-370 Dc Gear Motor.
+Considering that the GA25-370 needed a total of 12 operating voltage, we set up a L298n Dc Motor Drive to control the movement of the GA25-370 Dc Gear Motor.
 On the other hand, L298n needs a external power supply.
 So we design a route that connects the L298n Dc Motor Drive to a 12-volt lithium polymer.

 <img src= "https://user-images.githubusercontent.com/106851896/176989980-82d65ada-de48-4de4-8b35-44c4a550eb33.jpg" width="400" height="300">